+Sydney Institute of Business and Technology (SIBT) is located on the Macquarie Campus and provides admission to the University through its university level Diplomas and pre University Foundation studies.

+Students who do not achieve the academic and English standards to gain direct entry into Macquarie University and who seek a supportive study environment can choose to start their studies with SIBT, in the areas of Commerce, Business Administration, Computing, Communication and Arts.

-The Sydney Institute of Business and Technology (SIBT) is a private tertiary college operating under contract with Macquarie University, using its facilities and lecturers.
-SIBT provides admission to the University through its Certificate and Diploma programs in Commerce/ Business Administration, Computer Science and Mass Communication.
-Completion of a Diploma would normally result in admission to the second year of a matching degree program, provided that all other University admission requirements and prerequisites are met.
-Conditions may apply to entry to some degrees.
-Applicants will normally have completed secondary Year 12 or equivalent.
-Students with lesser qualifications or a UAI of less than 66 must first undertake one of the relevant certificate programs.
-International students may present equivalent qualifications and satisfy the English language entry requirement (for example, IELTS 5.5).
+Upon successful completion of a Diploma students will normally gain admission to the second year of a related degree program, provided that all other University admission requirements and prerequisites are met.
+Conditions may apply for entry to some degrees.

+To enter the Diploma, students need to have completed Australian Year 12 or equivalent and have received a UAI of greater than 66.
+Students with lesser qualifications must first undertake the certificate program.
+International students may present equivalent qualifications and satisfy the English language entry requirement of 5.5 or above.

-Advantages of admission through SIBT include:
+Advantages of admission through SIBT are detailed below.